Hackers bring down Thai websites over British murders verdict

 But the investigation drew allegations of police incompetence, torture and mishandling of evidence.

-Police rejected the complaints but protests erupted in neighbouring Myanmar after the verdict, with many people there believing the two workers, who denied killing the tourists, were scapegoats.
+Police rejected the complaints but protests erupted in neighboring Myanmar after the verdict, with many people there believing the two workers, who denied killing the tourists, were scapegoats.

 Some rights workers say they believe police forced the two into confessing under duress.
 Police denied that.